Odiyan's Brand New Teaser Is Out; Manikyan Is Gearing Up For A Big Arrival!

 All Set To Break The Records

-As mentioned above, the new teaser of Odiyan is all set to rule the internet as such is the hype surrounding the movie.
-This teaser has already fetched a good number of views and is expected to create newer records over the upcoming weekend.
+Well, it seems like the new teaser of Odiyan is all set to rule the internet as such is the hype surrounding the movie.
+This teaser has already fetched a good number of views on Facebook and is expected to create newer records over the upcoming weekend.

 The Release Date Of Odiyan